HugoGovaers/ThesisHG_CostEstimationNetwork/README.md

 # 🛠️ Cost Estimation Network (CNC Product-Based Regression)

-This repository provides an implementation of a machine learning pipeline for predicting **machining time** and **programming time** using material properties and product geometry extracted from STEP files.
+A **PyTorch-based pipeline** for predicting **machining time** and **programming time** using material properties and product geometry extracted from STEP files.
+Designed for **high-mix, low-volume CNC production environments**, this tool enables cost estimation based on 3D product data and material metadata.

 ---